-Swamp milkweed is one of the best wildlife plant for the garden.
-Its pink flowers attract pollinators, and its leaves feed the monarch butterfly caterpillars.
+Swamp milkweed is one of the best wildlife plants for the garden.
+Its pink flowers attract pollinators, and its leaves feed the monarch butterfly caterpillar.

 - Easy to grow

 - 3 to 4 ft. tall and wide

 - Hardy in USDA hardiness zones 5, 6, 7, and 8

 In central North Carolina, swamp milkweed flowers for four to six weeks between June and August.

 How to grow